echocardiograms

 Types of echocardiograms

-This is the most often used type of echocardiography.
-A transducer will be put on your chest, above your heart.
-Ultrasound waves are sent through your chest toward your heart by the transducer.
-A computer interprets the sound waves that bounce back to the transducer.
-This generates the live images seen on a monitor.
-A health specialist will collect various types of photographs and information by requirements.
+This is the most often-used type of echocardiography.
+A transducer is placed on your chest above your heart.
+The transducer sends ultrasound waves through your chest toward your heart.
+A computer interprets the sound waves that bounce back to the transducer, generating the live images seen on a monitor.
+A health specialist will collect various photographs and information according to requirements.

 What to expect: